magskai/algorithms-and-data-structures/challenges/other/social-media-friendships/README.md

+# Social Media Friendships

+This was a challenge that a friend of mine was given while interviewing at a social media company.

+I like it because it's not very tricky, and leans more on practical thinking.

 ## Challenge
 You work on a social media platform.
 You have CSV log files containing data about friendship transactions between users.